firemountain154B/HSV/Verification_Plan.md

 ### VGA
 creat 1 coverage
 - HWDATA(bin [0:7f]) (cover all the input)

 ## SYSTEM
 Write assembly code which can provide two funcitions
-- receive/send data for GPIO
+- send data for GPIO
 - send data to VGA

-- monitor which can provide the output for VGA
+Then check the monitor which can provide the output for VGA